‘ARK’ Xbox One Mega Update Brings Tek Tier, Valentine’s Event, And More

 While the Valentine’s event is only temporary, ARK: Survival Evolved received some permanent new features.
 This includes all the content from the PC update 254.0 plus a long-awaited addition.

 Survivors can now use per-pixel painting in ARK: Survival Evolved on a console.
-This is a much requested feature from the PC version and will allow players to creatively paint canvases, dinosaurs, and more.
+This is a much-requested feature from the PC version and will allow players to creatively paint canvases, dinosaurs, and more.

 ARK players who reach the end game levels and collect the new Element resources from bosses will be able to adorn themselves with Tek armor and weapons crafted in the Tek Replicator.
 The armor provides not just protection, but new abilities as well.